git-pull/tao-of-tmux/manuscript/10-command-line-kungfu.md

 variables?
 Formats are a similar concept.

 The amount of `FORMATS` (variables) made available by tmux has expanded greatly since version 1.8.
-As of tmux 2.3, the available formats are:
+Some of the most commonly used formats as of tmux 2.3 are listed below.
+See the [appendix section on formats](#appendix-formats) for a complete list.

 ### Copy / paste